ncatlab/nlab-content/pages/16322.md

 such that $a \circ \ell = 1$.
 In other words, a reflexive object is an object $U$ together with data $U^U \lhd U$ exhibiting $U^U$ as a [[retract]] of $U$.
 A reflexive object is said to be *strict* when also $\ell \circ a = 1$, so that there is an isomorphism $U^U \cong U$.

 Note that this definition may be naturally generalized to any [[closed category]], not necessarily cartesian.
+For example, a reflexive object in a [[symmetric monoidal closed category]] is a model of [[linear logic|linear lambda calculus]].

 ## Examples